Skip to content

 (cider-repl-display-help-banner . nil))))

-Use the following .dir-locals.el configuration to just use the configuration defined in the named alias
+Use the following .dir-locals.el configuration to only use the configuration defined in the cider-clojure-cli-aliases

 ((clojure-mode . ((cider-preferred-build-tool . clojure-cli)